cshoe/pycon2012devops/README.rst

+Working "solutions" for Lab 2 and Lab 3 from the DevOps for Python: Doing More With Less at PyCon 2012.

+Props to @coderanger for a great tutorial.

 **NOTICE**

 I removed the .chef dir due to these files being specific to your environment.
 You should use the knife.rb and *.pem